All About Shadows

 Conclusion

-Hopefully this helps explain some of these terms and how they interact to create the lighting scenario you see before you.
+Hopefully this helps explain some of these terms and how they interact to create the lighting and shadow scenarios you see before you.

 This site is ©2025 by Neil Blevins, All rights are reserved.